GI Health, Patient Blog | Jul 11 2022

 Review medications.
 Some common over-the-counter medications can cause or help reduce symptoms of GERD.
 Talk with your doctor or pharmacist about medications to find the right balance to manage your symptoms.

 Quit smoking.
-Tobacco can damage the lining of the esophagus and stomach, relaxes the esophageal valve, and causes increased production of stomach acid.
+Tobacco can damage the lining of the esophagus and stomach, relax the esophageal valve, and cause increased production of stomach acid.
 By quitting smoking, damage to the esophagus and stomach is lessened and stomach acid production is reduced.
 As a result, GERD symptoms should improve.

 Careful timing of meals.
 Aim to curb meals and snacks for at least 3 hours before you lie down for the night.
 Allowing this extra time encourages normal digestion.